Akeyless K8s Secrets Injector

 • Optional AKEYLESS_CRASH_POD_ON_ERROR Upon any failure, a pod that tries to fetch a secret and fails will crash.
 By default this option is disabled.
 Can be controlled globally or at the deployment level using a dedicated annotation.

-• Optional restartRollout - to apply automatic rollout restart to your deployments upon secret changes.
+• Optional restartRollout - To apply automatic rollout restart to your deployments upon secret changes.
 Relevant only for the kinds of: Deployment, DaemonSet or StatefulSet.
 To control which deployments are not effected by the restart-rollout, you can use a dedicated annotation to disable this on the deployment level.

 restartRollout: